 The licensee failed to document and maintain an adequate process to develop and identify target sets, to include the site-specific analyses and methodologies used to determine and group the target set equipment or elements.

-Minor if: (a) The element of a target set that was missed is currently being protected by the protective strategy (i.e. by virtue of proximity to other target set equipment) and the element is being appropriately considered in the insider mitigation program (i.e. by virtue of proximity of other target set equipment).
+Minor if: (a) The element of a target set that was missed is currently being protected by the protective strategy (i.e., by virtue of proximity to other target set equipment) and the element is being appropriately considered in the insider mitigation program (i.e., by virtue of proximity of other target set equipment).

 (b) The target set element was not a standalone target set and it was an isolated incident.